 The New Shul is about lots more than services!
 Our calendar is packed with many different kinds of events, programs, classes and spiritual experiences.
 We’re also exploring ways to redefine ‘services.’

 Many of us were also turned off by Hebrew School.
-That’s why we created Rishonim for our kids.
+That’s why we created Rishonim and Big Kids Spirituality.
 Kids actually like it!
 Come for a visit and you’ll see why.

 At The New Shul we’re constantly questioning, grappling, doubting and exploring.
 That’s what keeps it interesting.

 I only go once a year anyway.